 Welcome to the Unitarian Universalist Church of Stillwater

+We invite you to look around and get a feel for our church.
 We are a Welcoming Congregation.
 You will not be pressured into conversation or membership.
 We welcome you just as you are.
 Our members, friends, and guests include Christians, Jews, Buddhists, Pagans, humanists, atheists, agnostics, skeptics, seekers, singles, couples, families, heterosexuals, gays, lesbians, bisexuals and transgendered people, of different races, ethnic backgrounds, national origins and socio-economic circumstances.

 If you're not currently a member of our church - we'd like to take this opportunity to invite you to one of our weekly services and/or covenant groups.

-Sunday Service Information
+Sunday Service and Events Information

-Covenant Groups & Events
+Upcoming Covenant Groups & Events

 Information about each of our covenant groups can be found in "Our Gatherings" section.